 What is the Best Medigap Plan Now?

-Our recommendation going forward is the Plan N. For many years we have been touting the Plan G as the best alternative to Plan F. It has been a better value than Plan F for many years now.
+Our recommendation going forward is the Plan N. For many years we have been touting the Plan G as the best alternative to Plan F. It has been a better value than Plan F since it first came into the market in 2010.
 The only difference between the Plan F and Plan G is the annual Part B deductible.
 Plan F pays that deductible which is $185 for 2019.
 Plan G does not cover that deductible.
-Yet, the difference in premiums is anywhere from $300-450 a year depending on the ZIP code.
+Yet, the difference in premiums is anywhere from $300-$450 a year depending on where you live.

 Now that the Plan G will be the new preferred plan for Guaranteed Issue enrollees, the Plan N will be the best coverage for long-term rate stability.
 People who are healthy enough to pass underwriting will be able to choose whichever lettered plan they want.
 But those with pre-existing conditions and health issues will have to choose Plan D, G or High Deductible G because those plans have to accept them without underwriting.
 Therefore, those three plans will have a higher percentage of people with pre-existing conditions.
 That will lead to higher claims paid under those plans, which in turn leads to higher premiums.
 This is why we will be recommending Plan N through our office.